maher243/SmartContractsMeasurment/README.md

-# SmartContractsBenchmarking
+# Smart_Contracts_Measurment_System

-### Benchmarking System for Ethereum Smart Contracts
+### A Measurment System for Ethereum Smart Contracts

-"The benchmarking system is to allow measuring the execution time of Ethereum smart contracts.
-It covers contract creation and contract invocation.
-It is worth noting both contract creation and invocation are made by submitting a transaction to the Ethereum network.
-We developed the benchmarking system to be run on top of **Pyethereum client**; and we might extend it in the future to support other clients like Go."
+"The measurment system is to allow measuring the execution time (CPU Time) of Ethereum smart contracts.
+It measures the CPU Time for both contract-creation and contract-execution transactions.
+We developed the measurment system to be run on top of **Pyethereum client**; and we might extend it in the future to support other clients like Go."
 For more details we refer the reader to our paper **"Performance benchmarking of smart contracts to assess miner incentives in Ethereum"**.

 #### Requirements: